materials-marketplace/user-docs/docs/source/ucs/uc1.md

     logging.info(f"Simulation '{self.job_id}' and related files deleted.")
 ```

-This function first checks if a simulation has stopped running.
-If it not running, the data is
+This function first checks if a simulation has already stopped running.
+If it is not running, the data is
 simply deleted using the "rmtree" function of the shutil library.
 This library is a built-in-library
 of python that can be used to delete folders.